opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

 #### Provider Alias Mappings

 The following understanding of the current OpenTofu code may be incorrect or incomplete.
-It is a wild mix of legacy patterns and fallbacks that is hard to reason about.
+It is a mix of legacy patterns and fallbacks that is hard to reason about.
 It is based on [Provider References](../docs/provider-references.md#Provider-Workflow)

 Providers and their aliases are:
 * Fully known at init/config time
-* Hacked into the graph via ProviderTransformers
+* Added into the graph via ProviderTransformers
 * Attached to *Unexpanded* modules/resources in the graph
 * Linked to *Unexpanded* resources in the graph.